krazyjakee/nodot/README.md

 ![logo](logo.png)

 # Nodot3D
-**A 3D video game node library for Godot 4**
+**A 3D video game helper library for Godot 4**

 ## What is Nodot3D?

-Nodot is a 3D video game oriented collection of general purpose nodes for Godot 4.
-The goal is to provide a set of nodes that can be used to rapidly create a wide variety of games.
+Nodot is a 3D video game oriented collection of nodes, autoload scripts and scenes for Godot 4.
+The goal is to provide a set of tools that can be used to rapidly create a wide variety of games.

 ---

-## Node Categories
+## Scenes

 ### UI